MeiravBenJosef/phoneBookProject/README.md

 ___
 **Edit contact**
 ___
-  Edit phone/address of a contact in phone book, by it's full name.
+  Edit phone/address of a contact in the phone book, by it's full name.

 * **URL**